PythonForensics/libpff/README.md

 ***This repository is in place to snapshot the required libpff version for the book Learning Python for Forensics.
 More information at [PacktPub.com](bit.ly/py4n6book)***

+*This repository was created and tested for use within Ubuntu 14.04 systems.*

 libpff is a library to access the Personal Folder File (PFF) and the Offline Folder File (OFF) format.